-Arthur M. Manigault, Brigadier General, 28th Alabama Infantry Confederate
+Brigadier General Arthur M. Manigault, 28th Alabama Infantry, CSA

-- October 26: Arthur Middleton Manigault was born in Charleston, South Carolina to a prominent family.
+- October 26: Arthur Middleton Manigault was born in Charleston, SC to a prominent family.
 His father was Joseph Manigault and his mother Charlotte Drayton.

 - April 15: Arthur married Mary Proctor Huger.

-- August 20: The United States Federal Census taken in Charleston, South Carolina shows Arthur, a factor, and his new wife Mary living with her family.
+- August 20: The U.S. Federal Census enumerated in Charleston, SC showed Arthur, a factor, and his new wife Mary living with her family.

-- April 22: Arthur applies for a passport for he and his wife in order to travel to Europe.
+- April 22: Arthur applied for a passport for he and his wife in order to travel to Europe.

-- July 16: The United States Federal Census taken in Prince George Parish, Georgetown, South Carolina shows Arthur, a planter, and Mary living with their two young daughters.
-Arthur has a personal wealth of $65,000 and his real estate was worth $25, 000.
+- July 16: The U.S. Federal Census enumerated in Prince George Parish, Georgetown, SC showed Arthur, a planter, and Mary living with their two young daughters.
+Arthur had a personal wealth of $65,000 and his real estate was worth $25, 000.

-- July 18: The United States Slave Schedule shows A.M.
+- July 18: The U.S. Slave Schedule shows A.M.
 Manigault of Prince George Parish owning 114 slaves.

 - April 10 Appointed as Captain and assigned to General Beauregard.